What is a composite door?

 They’re more weather resistant

-They’re more thermally efficient
+They’re more energy efficient

-They include high-security features
+They include high-security features as standard

-Wooden and composite doors are both sturdy, but the former can fail if it warps or bows as a result of intolerance to the environment.
+Wooden and composite doors are both sturdy, but the former can fail if it warps or bows as a result of prolonged exposure to the environment.
 The resilient composite, as well as being weather resistant, includes a tough GRP skin, toughened glass, and a Yale brand multi-point locking system that secures the door along several points.

 What is the origin of composite doors?